viteka32/LegoLaserDistanceSensor/README.md

 # LEGO® laser distance sensor
-LEGO® laser distance sensor is an open-source, which is used for robust distance measuring in educational robotic applications with LEGO® Mindstorms kits.
+LEGO® laser distance sensor is open-source, which is used for robust distance measuring in educational robotic applications with LEGO® Mindstorms kits.
 Advantages over the original LEGO® ultrasonic sensor:

  - Extended measurement range of up to 400 cm
  - Lower susceptibility to interference from other sensors
- - Refresh rate of up to 50 Hz
+ - The refresh rate of up to 50 Hz

 přidat fotky senzoru a senzoru s robotem

 ## LEGO® Mindstorms
-The laser sensor is recognizeed in the LEGO® Mindstorms app as an original ultrasonic sensor.
+The laser sensor is recognized in the LEGO® Mindstorms app as an original ultrasonic sensor.
 You can therefore use standard blocks for distance measurement.

 přidat fotku s led diodami a jejich popisky